alexurquhart/hugo-geo/exampleSite/content/tutorial/getting-started/intro.md

 sharebuttons = true
 date = "2017-02-05T11:17:40-05:00"
-tutorial = "Getting Started With Hugo-Geo"
+tutorial = "Getting Started With Hugo-Geo" description = "A gentle introduction into using the hugo-geo theme"
 +++

 This simple introductory tutorial to the hugo-geo theme will teach you how to configure your site,